magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 }
 ```

 **Explanation:**
 The `DeleteAsset` function removes an asset from the collection.
 After the function is executed, the user is informed whether the deletion was successful or if there were any issues.

-## Understanding Asset Collections

-An Asset Collection in CSP serves a dual purpose.
-While its name suggests it might exclusively represent a collection of assets, it is also designed to store **generic data** in the MCS.

-Although the name "Asset Collection" emphasizes its asset-related role, its metadata-centric design supports a broader application.
-You should consider both its **asset grouping** and **generic data storage** functionalities when integrating Asset Collections into your projects.

-### Purpose and Flexibility

-1. **Asset Management**:
-   Asset Collections group and manage multiple assets such as images, models, and textures required for virtual environments.
-This many-to-one relationship is defined at the asset level, where a single Asset Collection can hold multiple associated assets, but an asset is tied to only one Asset Collection.

-2. **Data Storage**:
-   Asset Collections also store non-asset data through their metadata.
-This enables applications to store key-value pairs in a flexible manner, making Asset Collections suitable for systems that do not rely on physical assets.

-### Key Features

-* **Metadata Usage**:
-  The Metadata property of an Asset Collection allows developers to store structured data as key-value pairs.
-This is particularly useful for features that require hierarchical or relational data structures.

-* **Example Use Case**:
-  The **Comments System** illustrates the flexibility of Asset Collections for data storage.
-  * **Original Comments**: Represented by an Asset Collection with the type COMMENT_CONTAINER.
-The comment's message is stored within the metadata.

-  * **Replies**: Stored as child Asset Collections with the type COMMENT, linked to the parent comment via the ParentId field.
-This establishes a hierarchy for threaded discussions.

-### How Asset Collections are Used to Group and Manage Multiple Assets

-Asset collections allow users to group related assets for easier management.
-For example, in a multi-users space, all textures and models for a particular scene might be stored in a single asset collection.
-This approach allows developers to:

-* **Create New Assets:** Assets can be created within a specific collection, ensuring they are logically grouped.

-* **Upload and Update Assets:** When updates are needed, asset collections simplify the process by allowing bulk operations.
-For instance, if several assets need updates, developers can easily identify and modify them within their collection.

-* **Query Assets:** When querying for assets, users can search within specific collections rather than across all assets, improving performance and reducing complexity.

-## Relating Asset Collections to CSP Components
+## Relationship with Entity Components

-In CSP, assets and Asset Collection are associated with various components within a space to bring visual and interactive elements to life.
+In CSP, Asset Collections are associated with various components within a space to bring visual and interactive elements to life.
 Components are the building blocks of a space, and assets such as 3D models, textures, and sounds are attached to these components to create rich, immersive environments.

-### How Asset Collections Are Linked to Specific Components Within a Space

-Asset Collection in CSP do not inherently reference the assets associated with them.
+Asset Collections in CSP do not inherently reference the assets associated with them.
 Instead, an Asset explicitly stores the Id of the Asset Collection it belongs to.
 This design ensures a unidirectional relationship where assets know their respective Asset Collection, but Asset Collections do not maintain references to their associated assets.

 When assets are linked to components, the Asset Id and Asset Collection Id are passed to the component.
 These identifiers are then used to retrieve the asset data.
 The asset itself does not store the actual data but provides a **URL** pointing to the asset's storage.
 The data (such as a 3D model mesh or sound file) is then downloaded directly from the storage.